-The options awarded in each tranche will vest starting from the twelfth month following the award, which is subject to a series of conditions detailed in the plan, and assuming:

-- (a) Continuation of employment relationship with the Group and/or of the office held in the Board of Directors; - (b) Levels of capital and liquidity resources suitable to cover the activities undertaken and compliance with other parameters, also of a regulatory nature.
+- The options awarded in each tranche will vest starting from the twelfth month following the award, which is subject to a series of conditions detailed in the plan, and assuming: - (a) Continuation of employment relationship with the Group and/or of the office held in the Board of Directors; and - (b) Levels of capital and liquidity resources suitable to cover the activities undertaken and compliance with other parameters, also of a regulatory nature.

-Note that the plan is subject to malus and clawback conditions: options are subject to ex post correction mechanisms (malus and/or clawback) which, when the pre-set circumstances arise, result in the loss and/ or the restitution of the rights attributed by the plan.
+Note that the plan is subject to malus and clawback conditions: options are subject to ex post correction mechanisms (malus and/or clawback) which, when the pre-set circumstances arise, result in the loss and/or the restitution of the rights attributed by the plan.

-At December 31, 2020 the number of stock options assigned and not exercised amounted to 6,830,198, of which 3,626,068 exercisable.
+At December 31, 2020, option rights to the stock option plan awarded and not exercised amounted to 5,720,616, of which 3,145,410 were already exercisable.